carineammons/my_data_analyst_project/README.md

 I started by wanting to use the data of how many percentages of people per country in sub-Sahara Africa got infected with Malaria.
 This data was not completed because it did not come with headings.
 I added headers to it, but I changed my mind to go with Malaria is control in Africa by the use of Tent.
 The data I used came with a .csv file.

+VIsualization
+looking at my visualization since 2007, the percentage of children sleeping under ITNs in sub-Saharan Africa increased from less than 40 per cent to over 50 per cent.
+But despite recent progress in sub-Saharan Africa, the overall use of treated mosquito nets falls short of the global target of universal coverage, and many children are not benefiting from this potentially life-saving intervention.

+Analysis

+Looking at the data  what i called life saving intervention has been of great help to the population of Africa.
+Poeple are still suffering from malaria, but early diagnosis and treatment are essential for more favourable malaria outcomes.

+Descriptions of Code and Materials
+The raw data downloaded from the sources described above are uploaded in .csv